himynamesdave/splunk-traffic-light-app/README.md

-splunk-traffic-light-app
+Splunk Traffic Light Visualisations
 ========================

-Examples of how to build traffic lights into your Splunk app.
+A simple demo app showing you how to build traffic light visualisations into your Splunk app.
+What a bright idea!